google/Chrome.Docs/m51/chrome-51-deprecations.md

 ---
 layout: updates/post
-title: "API Deprecations and Removals in Chrome 51"
+title: "API Deprecations in Chrome 51"
-description: "An round up of the deprecations and API removals in Chrome to help you plan."
+description: "An round up of the deprecations in Chrome to help you plan."
 published_on:
 updated_on:
 authors:
-  - paulkinlan
   - josephmedley
 tags:
   - deprecations